computersarecool/willynolan.com/_posts/research/2017-04-10-network-sockets.md

 ---
 <p>
 Programming networks sockets directly, rather than using an abstraction or library, is a challenging task.
-This holds true in any language that exposes sockets from C and C++ to Python.
+This holds true in any language that exposes sockets from C and C++ to Python and Rust.
 </p>

 <p>
 Challenging as though they may be, sockets provide an essential part of most modern computing, particularly interactive computing.
-Networked communication is a preferred way to get devices to talk to each other, from microcontrollers and embedded devices to enterprise servers.
+Networked communication is often a preferred way to get devices to talk to each other, from microcontrollers and embedded devices to enterprise servers.
 </p>